Your Vasectomy Reversal Consultation Visit

 - Someone will need to drive you home or to your hotel after the procedure, fol- lowing your recovery from sedation.
 Buy some frozen peas or mixed vegetable bags from the grocery to use as a cold “sandbag” to the area after the procedure.

-- Remove all dressings from inside the athletic supporter in 48 hours; continue with the scrotal support for 1 week.
-You can shower once the dressings are re- moved.
-You can take a bath in 1 week.
-Remember, however, that hot baths are not good for fertility!
+Remove all dressings from inside the athletic supporter for 48 hours following your vasectomy reversal surgery.
+Continue with the scrotal support for 1 week after the procedure.
+You can shower once the dressings are removed and you can bathe after 1 week.
+Remember that hot baths are not good for fertility!

-- Prescribed pain medication can be taken as directed.
-Two to three days after surgery, Extra-Strength Tylenol or Ibuprofen (Advil, Motrin) may be sufficient for pain relief.
-These are over-the-counter medications.
-Do not drive a vehicle while taking the prescribed pain medication as the medication may cloud your judgment.
+Prescribed pain medication can be taken as directed after the surgery.
+Two to three days after the vasectomy reversal, Extra-Strength Tylenol or Ibuprofen (Advil, Motrin) should be sufficient for pain relief.

-- The wounds are closed with absorbable sutures.
-They do not need to be removed.
+The scrotal incisions from your surgery are closed with absorbable sutures and therefore they do not need to be removed.
 It may take up to 3-4 weeks for the sutures to dissolve completely.
 In the meantime, the skin in the area will feel swollen.

-- Refrain from sexual intercourse for 2 weeks or 3 weeks depending on your procedure.
-Dr. Turek will let you know the exact limitations after the procedure.
+Refrain from sexual intercourse for three to four weeks depending on the extent of your vasectomy reversal procedure.
+Dr. Turek will discuss your exact limitations during your post-op consultation.

-- If you are in Los Angeles or San Francisco, please return to the office in 7-10 days for a wound check.
-Please call us for an appointment time.
-Dr. Turek would like to check the semen for sperm at 6 weeks, and this can be scheduled at the first visit or over the phone.
-In general, monthly semen analyses are then obtained for about 4-6 months or until the semen analysis stabilizes.
+If you are in San Francisco, please return to the office in 7-10 days for a checkup.
+Dr. Turek would like to check the semen for sperm at 6 weeks after vasectomy reversal and this can be scheduled at the first visit or over the phone.
+In general, monthly semen analyses are then obtained for about 4-6 months after vasectomy reversal or until the semen analysis stabilizes.
 Remember, it is important to abstain from intercourse for 2-3 days prior to providing a semen sample.

 - Bruising and discoloration of the scrotal skin and base of penis.
 It might be- come black and blue and this is normal after surgery.
 This will take one week to go away.